 Potential clients who visit your website for the first time can get overwhelmed by your services and offerings.
 It’s essential you make them feel comfortable.
-A strong call-to-action (CTA) on your homepage provides a clear direction for action.
+A well designed website, strong user experience, and a strong call-to-action (CTA) on your homepage provide a clear direction for action.

 Use words like “Book an Appointment,” “Contact Us Today,” or “30% Off First Month’s Rent.”
 To optimize every website visit, make sure you don’t leave a potential client guessing about what to do next.